 - Withco Coffee, 570 Higuera St., Suite 190, San Luis Obispo

 You can sip craft beer while sitting on a patio made out of reclaimed wood from the old Pismo Beach Pier at this brewery.

-The brewery opened its doors in the old Tozzi’s Automotive building at 1346 Railroad Street in June.
+The brewery opened its doors in the old Tozzi’s Automotive building at 1346 Railroad St. in June.

 This wine and beer bar offers live music, a vintage lounge vibe and a link to a local brewery.

 Tyler and Shannon Clark, the founders and previous co-owners of Libertine Brewing Co., opened the Raconteur Room at 5840 Traffic Way in May.
 The space was previously home to English Rose Antiques and Collectibles.

 The distillery opened in August at SLO Brew’s The Rock at 855 Aerovista Place near the San Luis Obispo County Regional Airport.

 Named after co-owners Hamish “Hammer” Marshall and Rodney “Rod” Cegelski, the spot features an “ocean and cowboy” theme.